LOWPROKB/zmk-config-zen-2/README.md

 3. Select the desired workflow run in the centre area of the page (based on date and time of the build you wish to use).
 You can also start a new build from this page by clicking the "Run workflow" button.
 4. After clicking the desired workflow run, you should be presented with a section at the bottom of the page called "Artifacts".
 This section contains the results of your build, in a file called "firmware.zip"
 5. Download the firmware zip archive and extract the two `.uf2` files.
 They are named according to which side they need to be flashed to.
 6. Flash the firmware to your keyboard by double-clicking the reset button to put the it in bootloader mode.
 A window should pop up showing the contents of the storage on the keyboard.
-Drag and drop the correct .uf2 file into the window.
+Drag and drop the correct `.uf2` file into the window.
 When the upload is complete the window will close and the keyboard will exit bootloader mode.
-    - If you only changed [the keymap file](/config/corneish_zen.keymap) you only need to flash the left side firmware to the left half.
+    - If you only changed [the keymap file](/config/corneish_zen.keymap) you only need to flash the left side firmware to the left side.
-    - If you changed [the conf file](/config/corneish_zen.conf) you should flash both halves their respective files.
+    - If you changed [the conf file](/config/corneish_zen.conf) you should flash both sides their respective files.

 Your keyboard is now ready to use.